 Questions during the interview are very important!
 They are important not only because they provide you with the information that you’ll need to make an informed decision about the opportunity, but because they can demonstrate to the interviewer(s) that you’ve done your due diligence and research on the company.
 They also help the interviewer assess your level of interest in the opportunity.

 An analogy to a first interview is a “first date” – when you go on a first date and spend the entire time talking about yourself without showing any genuine interest in getting to know the other person, that person may feel that you’re not interested in them or getting to know them and be less inclined to go on a second date with you.
-The same is true with a job interview.
+The same is true with a job interview, especially an in-house legal interview.
 Ask questions!
 Let them know you’re interested so that you can move forward to a second date!

 However, not all questions are created equal.
 The questions you ask should be substantive questions regarding the opportunity – e.g., questions regarding the company, organizational/department/reporting structure, recent news items, why the position is open, level of interface with the business team, duties/responsibilities, corporate culture, etc. You want to avoid questions that may be perceived as inappropriate – e.g., compensation, vacation, benefits, hours, work-life balance, etc. These are all relevant considerations, but are better discussed after an offer is made.